MarkWilcock/Generative-AI-Course/32 Use AI Tools for SQL.md

 _Prompt 2:_ Suggest some data analysis questions that could be answered with this dataset.

-_Prompt 3:_ Write a SQL statement to list the patients that were admitted to either "Guy's Hospital" or "St Georges".
+_Prompt 3:_ Write a SQL statement to list the patients that were admitted to either Kingston or PRUH hospitals.

-_Prompt 4:_ Write a SQL statement to list the patients that were admitted between two dates.
+_Prompt 4:_ Write a SQL statement to list the patients that were admitted between the 1st and 3rd March 2024.

+_Prompt 5:_ Write a SQL statement to list the patients that stayed for more than 3 days and had a tariif of more than 5.

 ## Exercise 2: Analyse  the PricePaid dataset